codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 ## Built-in step types

-The steps offered by Codefresh are:
+Codefresh offers the following step types:

 * [Git clone]({{site.baseurl}}/docs/pipelines/steps/git-clone/)
   **Git clone** steps allow you to checkout code in your pipeline from any internal or external repository.
 Existing accounts that still use repositories instead of [projects]({{site.baseurl}}/docs/pipelines/pipelines/#pipeline-concepts) have an implicit clone step in the pipelines.